-The past year of Covid-19 has taught us that it is the behaviour of governments, more than the behaviour of the virus or individuals, that shapes countries' experience of the crisis.
+The past year of Covid-19 has taught us : They are diverse in geography, population size, : be fewer opportunities for emergence of new that it is the behaviour of governments, more than the behaviour of the virus or individuals, that shapes countries' experience of the crisis.
 Talking about pandemic waves has given the virus far too much agency: until quite recently the apparent waves of infection were driven by government action and inaction.
 It is only now with the emergence of more infectious variants that it might be appropriate to talk about a true second wave.